 The educational app niche seems to be full of various apps and games.
 However, parents and educators have to dig into the app markets to find actual e-learning apps.
 Many standard games are named "educational" though that label is quite questionable.
 The Children's Television Act helped to protect children from the overloading and inappropriate commercialism.
 Though, these policies weren't updated to meet the realities of the digital age.

 Do you have a truly educational app idea?
 Or want to develop an e-learning platform but don't know where to start?
-Here are a few steps to kick things off.
+Here are a few steps on how to make an educational app to kick things off.

 - Look for the apps that are of the same style or type as the educational app you have in mind.
 Try to use it, see the navigation and logic.
 Check out the users’ feedback to track the weak spots.

 - Jot down details of how your app should work, its logic, and branding details.
 Think about financing this project.
 You can draw a business plan with marker search and ideas on how to market your educational app.

 - Once you have a ballpark number of your budget, look for a development company.
 Check out Clutch or Upwork for a technical partner.
 Also, consider hiring an outsourcing developer agency.
 This way you can have a qualified team with less expensive resources but a high level of quality.